neo-project/docs/docs/en-us/node/cli/cli.md

 >
 > This command does not show the GAS that has been claimed.
 Use `list asset` instead.

-On Neo3, The GAS in an account is claimed automatically every time when the number of Neo in the account changes.
+On Neo N3, The GAS in an account is claimed automatically every time when the number of Neo in the account changes.

 ### create address